 Three British musicians have posted daily Tweets that invariably make my day cheerier.

-Two friends, the fabulous cellist @StevenIsserlis and opera singer Matthew Rose (@roseandfriends) began a daily tweet exchange, talking (briefly) about the pieces they had chosen for us to enjoy, and then supplying us with YouTube info.
-This has been a delight each and every morning.
+Two friends, the fabulous cellist @StevenIsserlis and opera singer Matthew Rose (@roseandfriends), began a daily tweet exchange, talking (briefly) about the pieces they had chosen for us to enjoy, and then supplying us with YouTube info.
+This has been a delight every morning.

-A few as yet unreviewed (by me) CDs have also added pleasure.
+A few as-yet-unreviewed (by me) CDs have also added pleasure.
 The extraordinary Marc-André Hamelin has come out with stupendous performances of Samuil Feinberg’s Piano Sonatas (Hyperion).
-The music by the Spanish Renaissance composer Juan Esquivhise has given me enormous joy and peace: his gorgeous Missa Hortus Conclusus conducted by Eamonn Dougan and sung exquisitely by De Profundus (Hyperion).
-Israeli-American pianist Shai Wosner has a yet another ravishing CD of Schubert piano sonatas (Onyx).
+The music by the Spanish Renaissance composer Juan Esquivhise has given me enormous joy and peace: his gorgeous Missa Hortus Conclusus is conducted by Eamonn Dougan and sung exquisitely by De Profundus (Hyperion).
+Israeli-American pianist Shai Wosner has yet another ravishing CD of Schubert piano sonatas (Onyx).
 Fabulous.

-The superb pianist Paul Lewis was to have performed the 5 Beethoven Concerti at Tanglewood this summer.
-Who knows if this will take place?
-The good news is that there is a new boxed set of Lewis playing the 32 Beethoven piano sonatas as well as the 5 Concerti (Harmonia Mundi).
+The superb pianist Paul Lewis was to have performed the five Beethoven Concerti this summer at Tanglewood’s now-cancelled season.
+The good news is that there is a new boxed set of Lewis playing the 32 Beethoven piano sonatas as well as the five Concerti (Harmonia Mundi).

-Finally, my favorite book from the past several years (published in January) is Niall Williams’ atmospheric, gorgeously written This is Happiness.
+Finally, my favorite book from the past several years (published in January) is Niall Williams’s atmospheric, gorgeously written This Is Happiness.
 You may have read his earlier Four Letters of Love.
 This new volume is equally wondrous.
-(I liked it so much I bought 8 copies for friends.)
+(I liked it so much I bought eight copies for friends.)

 — Susan Miron